thepirat000/CachingFramework.Redis/README.md

 ```
 The method `GetUser` will only be called when the value is not present on the hash, in which case will be added to the hash before returning it.

+#### Hash as .NET Dictionary

-Hashes can be manipoulated as .NET Dictionaries by using the `GetRedisDictionary` method on `Context.Collections`, for example:
+Hashes can be handled as .NET Dictionaries by using the `GetRedisDictionary` method on `Context.Collections`, for example:

 ```c#
 var dict = context.Collections.GetRedisDictionary<string, User>("users:hash");